White-AK111/Go/README.md

 # Go
-Start of training and examples/
+Start of training and examples